CHELTENHAM JUNIOR FOOTBALL CLUB Fees and Registration Policy

 In many circumstances raising the issue directly with the person causing the grievance is the best place to start however this is not always possible for different reasons.

-NB: Any serious complaints such as those which place others at serious risk of harm, should be referred immediately to the President and will be kept confidential.
+NB: Any serious complaints such as those which place others at serious risk of harm, should be referred immediately to the Child Safety Officer or President and will be kept confidential.

 Step 1 - Before Making a Formal Complaint

 In many situations the most appropriate step is to discuss the issue with the person who is the cause of the complaint.
 If the problem cannot be resolved by a direct personal approach it should then be raised with an appropriate person in order to discuss the issue and attempt a resolution.
-For a parent or member who has a complaint about another child or another member of the Club, the concern should be raised with the relevant coach or the Football Operations Manager.
-For a parent or member with a complaint about a Committee Member, the concern should be raised with the Complaints Officer.
-The Complaints Officer is independent to the General Committee and reports directly to the President and has the authority to investigate independently if required.
+For a parent or member who has a complaint about another child or another member of the Club, the concern should be raised with the relevant coach, the Child Safety Officer.
+For a parent or member with a complaint about a Committee Member, the concern should be raised with the General Manager.
+The General Manager is independent to the General Committee and reports directly to the President and has the authority to investigate independently if required.

 Step 2 - Making a Formal Complaint

 If the direct approach has not resulted in a satisfactory outcome then a formal complaint can be made.
-The initial formal complaint must be introduced to the Complaints Officer or President in writing.
-(The club Secretary will forward the complaint to the Complaints Officer) If you make a complaint it will be investigated in a fair and impartial manner.
+The initial formal complaint must be introduced to the General Manager or President in writing.
+There is an Incident Report Form on our website which you can print and email.
+If you make a complaint it will be investigated in a fair and impartial manner.
 No judgements or assumptions will be made and no action taken until the investigation is complete.
 If a complaint is made against you, you will be given the opportunity to tell your side of the story.
 Confidentiality will be maintained at all times.
 Each complaint will be dealt with in as short a time as possible, ideally no more than one month.

 Step 3 - The Process

-Once you have made a formal complaint in writing to the Complaints Officer or President, that person will direct it to the most appropriate person ensuring that there is no conflict of interest before dealing with the complaint.
+Once you have made a formal complaint in writing to the General Manager or President, that person will direct it to the most appropriate person ensuring that there is no conflict of interest before dealing with the complaint.
 Once a delegated person has decided to proceed that person will:

 1. Interview you or arrange for another appropriate person to interview you.
 During this interview the process will be explained to you.
 You will be advised what will happen if the complaint is upheld.
 You will be advised what will happen if the complaint is not supported by the evidence.